Skip to main content

 • The tiny dead skin cells shed by animals (animal dander).

-If you are allergic to something, your body's response can vary from very mild (such as a slight itchy rash) to a severe life-threatening reaction called anaphylaxis.
+If you are allergic to something, your body's response can vary from very mild (such as a slight itchy rash or runny nose) to a severe life-threatening reaction called anaphylaxis.
 (See the separate leaflet called Allergies for more details.)
 Sometimes it is not obvious what it is that you have reacted to, and you will need a test.
 One type of allergy test is skin prick testing.

 Testing is performed by mixing a small amount of the suspected causes of allergy (such as pollens, dander, foods, etc) with liquid to make a solution.
-A drop of each solution is then placed on the skin - usually the forearm.
-Up to 10 or 12 drops of different solutions may be placed on the skin.
-The skin is marked to show which liquid has been placed where.
+A drop of each solution is then placed on your skin - usually your forearm.
+Up to 10 or 12 drops of different solutions may be placed on your skin.
+Your skin is marked to show which liquid has been placed where.
 Then, the skin beneath each drop is pricked with a very thin needle (lancet).
 This is usually painless, as just the very surface of the skin is pricked.
-However, this is enough to let a tiny amount of solution into the skin.
+However, this is enough to let a tiny amount of solution into your skin.

-• A reaction is considered to be 'negative' when the skin remains normal.
+• A reaction is considered to be 'negative' when your skin remains normal.
 This means that you are not allergic to the substance in the solution.

 Note: you should not take antihistamines on the day of the test, as they may dampen any allergic response during the test.